 Your USB disk will be formatted in a few seconds or a couple of minutes at the most.

-Once it’s formatted, you’ll see that it has reappeared in the file manager with the new name you provided to it.
+Once it’s formatted, you’ll see that it has reappeared in the file manager with the new name you gave it.

 That’s it.
-That’s the standard way of formatting a USB drive in Ubuntu Linux.
+That’s the standard way of formatting a USB drive on Ubuntu Linux.

-Troubleshooting when you cannot format the USB disk in Ubuntu Linux
+Troubleshooting when you cannot format the USB disk on Ubuntu Linux

-I never thought I could ever be troubled with formatting a simple SD Card or USB/Pen Drive until I came up with this problem in Ubuntu.
-When I looked on the options given by right clicking on the mounted removable disk, I found none for formatting.
+I never thought I would have trouble formatting a simple SD card or USB/pen drive until I encountered this problem on Ubuntu.
+When I looked at the options available by right clicking on the mounted removable disk, I found none for formatting.

-So I tried with the default disk utility of Ubuntu: Disks.
+So I tried using the default disk utility of Ubuntu: Disks.
 But it failed and gave me the following error:

 Error formatting disk – Error synchronizing after initial wipe: Timed out waiting for object (udisks-error-quark, 0)

-The above mentioned error is a known bug which has been unresolved for months and Disk is still being served as the default disk utility program (why?).
+The above mentioned error is a known bug which has been unresolved for months – despite this, Disks is still being served as the default disk utility program (why?).

-Now you will see a screen like the one below.
-This shows the partition of removable disk.
+Now you’ll see a screen like the one below.
+This shows the partitions of the removable disk.
 Before you go for formatting, unmount the disk by right-clicking on the partition in the following manner:

 Once you have it unmounted, right-clicking on it will show you the Format To option.
 You can choose whatever type of file system you want on the disk.
-Once you have selected the drive to format, click on the Tick sign on the top to start the format:
+Once you’ve selected the drive to format, click on the Tick sign at the top to start the process:

 Nothing more needs to be done now.
-You will see couple of warnings and the format procedure will be commenced.
+You will see a couple of warnings and then the format procedure will start.